nastapasta/nastia-design/cases/zettel.md

 Most note-taking tools focus on capturing — not connecting — ideas.
 Even power users find themselves manually copying and pasting their notes into external systems, hoping to make sense of it all later.

 <div class="framed italic">
-<p class="big centered">“But what if I can’t predict the structure of my notes from scratch?”
+<p class="big centered">“I have notes everywhere, but no idea where to start making sense of them.”
 </p>
 </div>